 The CloudWatch dashboard will start showing the metrics you sent from the client side while the application is running.

-Note that re-deploying the CDK application will overwrite any changes you made through the AWS Console.
-Therefore it is suggested that you make the modification through the CDK application code and redeploy the CDK application.
+Note that re-deploying the AWS CDK application will overwrite any changes you made through the AWS Console.
+Therefore it is suggested that you make the modification through the AWS CDK application code and redeploy the AWS CDK application.

 To enable the optional batch analytics feature, specify

-batch_processing=true when you synth and deploy the CDK application.
+batch_processing=true when you synth and deploy the AWS CDK application.

 cdk synth -c batch_processing=true cdk deploy -c batch_processing=true